Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: The Proposed Method

 \subsection{ATST-Clip}

-The major differences between ATST-Clip and BYOL-A are two folds.
-ATST-Clip uses a transformer encoder to leverage its powerful abilities in modeling long-term dependencies and uses a new view (positive pair) creation strategy specifically fit for the transformer encoder.
+The major difference between ATST-Clip and BYOL-A is twofold.
+ATST-Clip uses a Transformer encoder to leverage its powerful abilities in modeling long-term dependencies and uses a new view creation strategy specifically fit for the Transformer encoder.

-First, given an audio clip, two views are created through a set of transformations.
-The two views are then fed into the student and teacher branches respectively, generating a clip-level representation at each branch.
+\addnote[transformation]{1}{First, given an audio clip, it is converted from the waveform domain to the log-mel spectrogram, from which two views are created through a set of augmentations.} The two views are then fed into the student and teacher branches respectively, generating a clip-level representation at each branch.
 In the end, the two clip-level representations are used to calculate the training loss.